-Suicide is the fourth leading cause of death for people aged 35-54.
-Suicide is highest in people age 45-54, and second highest in people 85 and older.
-The rate of suicide is highest in middle-age white men.
+Suicide is the fourth leading cause of death for people between the ages of 35-54.
+Suicide is highest in people between the ages of 45-54, and second highest in people 85 and older.
+Overall, the rate of suicide is highest in middle-aged white men.

 In 2010, the National Action Alliance for Suicide Prevention (NAASP) was launched as a public-private partnership to advance and update the National Strategy for Suicide Prevention; yet, the evidence continues to show that “US suicide rates have risen in recent years compared to other nations.”

 My brother committed suicide in 1988.
 He initially attempted to kill himself, was admitted to the hospital and discharged with advice to follow-up with a counselor.
 His story ended in tragedy.
 The system failed my brother then and it continues to fail so many people today.
 When someone is in a crisis, sending them home without giving them enough time to stabilize is a very dangerous risk to take.